The Best Smart Coffee Machine In 2022

 Reorder pods

-If you tell Alexa via your Lavazza machine how the majority of pods you have left, and setup an auto order at a certain level, she’ll even order your pods for you when you’re running low.
+If you tell Alexa via your Lavazza machine how several pods you have left, and setup an auto order at a certain level, she’ll even order your pods for you when you’re running low.

 The not so smart bits